nidhirajpoot/Amazon-Web-Clone/README.md

 # Amazon Clone Web Application
 This is a responsive and interactive clone of the Amazon e-commerce platform.
 It is designed to provide a similar user experience to the actual Amazon website, featuring functionalities such as product viewing, cart management, responsive design, and user authentication.
 The project aims to demonstrate advanced front-end development skills using HTML, CSS, and JavaScript.

-# Live Demo
-Check out the live version of the Amazon Clone: Amazon Clone Live

 # Features
 Home Page: